TobyBi/Thorlabs-Galvo/README.md

 - Python >= 3.8.5
 - numpy >= 1.19.5
-- [OPTIONAL] If using `Thorlabs-Galvo` with a LabJack, then the `labjack-daq` module is required.
-Please visit the [repository](https://github.com/TobyBi/labJack-daq) for further installation guidelines.
+- [OPTIONAL] If using `Thorlabs-Galvo` with a LabJack, then the `LabJack-DAQ` module is required.
+Please visit the [repository](https://github.com/TobyBi/LabJack-DAQ) for further installation guidelines.

 Only written and tested with LabJack DAQ control and Thorlabs GVS112/M Galvo Systems.